AllThingsSmitty/must-watch-css/notes/README.md

 * Pixels vs. ems vs. percentages - are the all allowed?
 Are there any suggestions about when to use what?
 * Are you allowed to style IDs? elements?
 * White space?
-* Should all the CSS pass or be run through a linter?
+* Should all the CSS pass or go through a linter?
 * If you're using a preprocessor, how do you break down your files for inclusion (by module, by page, something else)?
 * How much should you comment?
 * Do you care about ordering the properties in a given rule (alphabetical, browser prefixed first, other)?